 The speaker itself features an interchangeable base with various finishes and colors to match consumer tastes.
 These finishes include fabric and metal.
 Underneath the ‘customizable shell’ is a speaker designed to playback songs and talk to you through Google Assistant (Google’s equivalent of Alexa).
 At the top of the speaker is a touch display featuring 4 LEDs.

 Similarities between Google Home and Amazon Echo

+On the other hand, Google Home is designed with a Broadcast feature, this sends recorded messages to all speakers in the house.
 Additionally, it features a hand’s free voice calling feature.
-It allows users to make calls to landlines and local mobiles for free.
+It allows users to make calls to landlines and cell phones for free.

-Google and Amazon have made their speakers kid friendly.
+Google and Amazon have made their speakers kid-friendly.
 They each already have built-in features designed for family and kids entertainment.
 These include stories, family games, and activities.
 In addition to these features, Google is throwing in a ‘Pretty Please’ feature which will require kids to be polite when talking to Google Assistant.
 On the other hand, Amazon is rolling out new pieces of hardware dedicated to making its devices fun for kids.

-Differences between Google Home and Amazon Echo
+Differences Between Google Home and Amazon Echo

 Google Home, on the other hand, features a curvier design.
 Its design is inspired by candles and wine glasses.
-As mentioned previously, the bases are interchangeable with different shells (six) to match your décor.
+As mentioned previously, the bases are interchangeable with different shells to match your décor.

 Additionally, Amazon’s approach to design is mechanical.
 The speaker has physical buttons for volume, activation and mute.
 Google, on the other hand, favored a touch panel though it does sport a physical mute button.